Skip to main content

 I believe Saban understood Marvel better than Toei.
 Yes, I don't like Toei's bizarre spin on Spider-Man!
 Fortunately, Toei decided to create more Japanese superheroes inspired by American superheroes than adapting them!
 Saban succeeded where Fox TV failed.
 The TV pilot Pryde of the X-Men didn't kick off as intended in 1989.
 Saban managed to adapt X-Men into X-Men: The Animated Series in 1992.
 The show was split into several seasons like any American show.
 Marvel dealt with multiracial teams and X-Men was one of them.
 Sure, there wasn't much representation of Asian Americans at that time.
 However, X-Men didn't only deal with mutants but different nationalities.
 The same went for other teams like the Avengers.

 Storm was an African American.
 Jubilee was an Asian American.
 Gambit was a French American.
 Wolverine was a Canadian with an American citizenship.
 Professor X is a British American.
 Saban was handling a multiracial team of mutants before Power Rangers.
-X-Men carried a message against discrimination of people deemed different.
-When Saban was handling X-Men -- he probably felt Power Rangers could give that message.
+X-Men carried a message against discrimination against people deemed different.
+Saban may felt Power Rangers could give that message.
 Sure, most Power Rangers cast are white but there's a respectful representation.
 If Marvel can carry out that theme then why not the Power Rangers

 The idea to create Power Rangers based on Super Sentai started with the late Stan Lee.
 Yes, Taiyo Sentai Sun Vulcan was planned but it was DROPPED.
 Margaret Loesch was also involved and she worked with Marvel properties as well.
 It was easy adapting X-Men which was an AMERICAN product.
-Super Sentai was a Japanese product and it wasn't the digital age either.
-I believe it was intentional that Power Rangers would be racially diverse.
+Super Sentai was a Japanese product.
+Itwasn't the digital age either.
+It was most likely intentional that Power Rangers would be racially diverse.
 It's a respect for diverse ethnicities.
 There are cultural differences between Power Rangers and Super Sentai.
 American culture is different from Japanese culture.
 I may dislike Power Rangers BUT I refuse to call it a bootleg (due to license and pleaes get a business dictionary) or call it an act of cultural erasure.
 If I don't like it then why bother watching it?
-That's the best mature way to
+That's the best mature way to handle dislikes or use terms that don't match it!

 What does it mean to be an American?
 I used to think of American as a race than a nationality.
 Now, I view American as a nationality.
 I used to have an on/off hatred for Americans until I saw The Bruce Lee Story.
 Knowing Lee married a white American and taught African Americans -- it's inspiring!
 However, it's time to put that thinking aside because of this essay: